mathspp/mathspp/pages/03.workshops/05.learn-apl-with-neural-nets/default.en.md

 The aim of this workshop is to introduce people to the [APL] programming language, with the first contact geared towards building a neural network from scratch.
 It helps if the audience has some programming knowledge (in no programming language in particular) and has heard of neural networks a bit, but that is not necessary.

-There's two reasons why I use neural networks to introduce APL to newcomers in this workshop:
+There are two reasons why I use neural networks to introduce APL to newcomers in this workshop:

  - for one, it is better to learn a language and build something with it instead of just going through all the primitives that APL has to offer;
  - secondly, neural networks can be built on top of matrix algebra and such operations lend themselves naturally to APL.